Secondary dwellings

 Types of tenancy agreements for secondary dwellings

-Depending on the set up of the property, a secondary dwelling may be rented out as either a general tenancy or rooming accommodation:
+Depending on the set up of the property, a secondary dwelling may be rented out as either a:

-• If the secondary dwelling is let out as a self-contained unit and the tenant/resident has no access to the main house, the arrangement falls under a general tenancy agreement.
+- general tenancy agreement, if the secondary dwelling is let out as a self-contained unit and the tenant/resident has no access to the main house

-• If the tenant/resident shares the kitchen or other facilities with other occupants of the house, the tenancy may fall under a rooming accommodation agreement.
+- rooming accommodation agreement, if the tenant/resident shares the kitchen or other facilities with other occupants of the house.

 Examples of a secondary dwelling falling under a rooming accommodation agreement could be: